MafaldaFragoso/Instacart-Market-Basket-Analysis/README.md

 - Anonymized dataset contains a sample of over 3 million grocery orders from more than 200,000 Instacart users.

 ## Research study
-**1. Exploratory analysis on customer shopping behavior on the Instacart platform**
+**1. Exploratory analysis on customer shopping behavior on the Instacart platform:**
       When do customers buy groceries online?
       Does the hour of the day and/or the day of the week affect the order volume?
       When do consumers order again?
 How many days it take to make another order?